Things to Know about the ESL Program

 13. Does financial aid cover ESL courses?

-The financial aid guidelines limit the number of developmental courses a student can take while s/he is enrolled in the ESL Department.
-Financial aid will only pay for 45 ESL developmental credits.
-If a student repeats a level, the student is already diminishing the number of credits financial aid will cover.
+Levels 3 & 4 are eligible for Title IV financial aid.
+The financial aid guidelines limit the number of courses a student can take while s/he is enrolled in the ESL Department.

 14. Initially, how are students referred to the ESL Department?